+with constraints $\vct{Q'} = \vct{Q} + \lambda\vct{G}^\intercal\vct{G}$ and $\vct{b'} = -2\lambda\vct{G}^\intercal\vct{b}$.
+To avoid a mixed discrete and continuous optimization problem, a quadratic penalty reformulation $\lambda||\vct{G}\vct{z} - \vct{d}||_2^2$ is chosen.
 In contrast to a linear penalty approach, where the multiplier $\lambda$ needs to be optimized, our selection only requires a sufficiently high $\lambda$, as all constraint violations result in an increased penalty term.
-With such selection, the penalty term evaluates to zero $\lambda||\vct{G}\vct{x} - \vct{d}||_2^2 = 0$ if all constraints are fulfilled, and thus, the minimizer $\hat{\vct{z}}$ of the modified optimization problem is a minimizer of the original optimization problem in Equation~\eqref{eq:opt_quadratic_contrained_matrix}.
+With such selection, the penalty term evaluates to zero if all constraints are fulfilled, and thus, the minimizer $\hat{\vct{z}}$ of the modified optimization problem is a minimizer of the original optimization problem.
 Besides modeling balanced clustering, further constraints can be introduced using Lagrangian multipliers.
-This allows to represent a wide range of tasks as QUBO clustering problems solvable with AQC.
+This allows to represent a wide range of tasks as QUBO clustering problems solvable with AQC in the same way.

-\section{Probabilistic Quantum Clustering}
+\subsection{Probabilistic Quantum Clustering}